nicohi/cybersecurity2018-project1/REPORT.md

 # Cybersecurity 2018 project 1
 [link to project](https://github.com/nicohi/cybersecurity2018-project1)

+I suggest reading this report from github, because it has been formatted using markdown.
 [link to report](https://github.com/nicohi/cybersecurity2018-project1/blob/master/REPORT.md)

-I suggest reading this report from github because of the markdown formatting.
 The template project has been expanded to include five major security flaws from OWASPs top ten (documented below).
+The program features basic functionality which allows users to input their information, sign up, view other attendees, and leave messages for others.
 There are many things wrong with this program.
+I tried to focus only on the most severe and problematic issues.

 The purpose of the "Bank details" field is to serve as a placeholder for some kind of secret information that should be impossible for other users of the app to access.
+Inputting "Bank details" as a string does not really make sense.

 # Most notable security flaws and their fixes